danielboots/fytletic/README.md

 The site was developed inside of the Gitpod IDE and connected to my GitHub repository.
 As sections of the site were completed I ensured that I used version control to maintain copies of my code on the repository.
 This was achieved via commands on the terminal integrated with Gitpod.

+The python code - Only known issues with the code are some lines being too long.
+Again all code has been formatted with Black which still introduced this after formatting and will be dealt with in a new branch moving forward.

 ### **Steps in using version control and getting ready for Deployment**

 1. `git status` - would give me a list of the files which have been edited and ready for staging.